prysmaticlabs/documentation/website/docs/install/install-with-script.md

         </ul>
       </TabItem>
     </Tabs>
-    <p>Your Besu execution node will begin syncing after you issue this command.
-This should take about two hours to complete. [<a href='#footnote-X'>TODO: Detailed Besu installation guidance is available on [Besu’s documentation portal](https://besu.hyperledger.org/en/stable/HowTo/Get-Started/Starting-node/).</a>]</p>
+    <p>Your Besu execution node will begin syncing after you issue this command [<a href='#footnote-10'>10</a>].
+This should take about two hours to complete.
+You can proceed to the next step while Besu syncs.</p>
   </TabItem>
   <TabItem value="geth">
     <div class="admonition admonition-caution alert alert--warning">